THE MISSION of the Movement

-People of color are sick and tired of being ignored, lied to and disappointed by elected officials.
-People of color are tired of their votes being taken for granted, tired of being made to feel guilty for not trusting in the "democratic process" and tired of being made to feel ashamed for not voting at all.
+Black people are sick and tired of being ignored, lied to and disappointed by elected officials.
+Black people are tired of their votes being taken for granted, tired of being made to feel guilty for not trusting in the "democratic process" and tired of being made to feel ashamed for not voting at all.

-Voting is a right but in order to encourage people of color to exercise that right, they need sound reasoning.
+Voting is a right but in order to encourage black people to exercise their right, they need sound reasoning.
 False promises and hopes of a bright future have no merit.
-No more will elected official have the votes of people of color with no accountability.
-WITHHOLD THE VOTE is holding elected officials and candidates accountable to the issues that affect people of color.
+No more will elected officials and candidates have the votes of black people without accountability.
+WITHHOLD THE VOTE is holding elected officials and candidates accountable.

 WITHHOLD THE VOTE is a data driven approach that tracks, monitors and analyzes legislation.
 This data driven approach holds elected officials accountable to not just what they say but what they do.
-Elected officials must initiate and/or support policy to advance the lives of people of color and if they don't, we will WITHHOLD THE VOTE.
-No more will we allow elected officials to "fly under the radar" and "skate by".
-We are holding them accountable and following their actions every step of the way.
+Elected officials must initiate and/or support policy to advance the lives of black people and if they don't, we will WITHHOLD THE VOTE.
+No more will we allow candidates and elected officials to "fly under the radar" and "skate by".
+WITHHOLD THE VOTE will be holding them accountable and following their actions every step of the way.

-There is a lot to do...
-Thank you!
+There is a lot of work to do!...

 THE INCITE of a Movement

-Down but not defeated, Tamara started WITHHOLD THE VOTE to hold elected officials in Georgia accountable to issues that affect people of color and has since found others working to hold their elected official accountable too...
+Down but not defeated, Tamara started WITHHOLD THE VOTE to hold elected officials in Georgia accountable and has since found others working to hold their elected official accountable too...